1,000+ Opportunities

 Save a search for “Department of the Interior” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Aquatic Nuisance Species Task Force: Regional Panels of the ANSTF: Limited to the six organizations responsible for administering and managing ANSTF Regional Panels.
+Search similar grants →According to the current listing, eligibility includes: Aquatic Nuisance Species Task Force: Regional Panels of the ANSTF: Limited to the six organizations responsible for administering and managing ANSTF Regional Panels.
 State/Interstate Aquatic Nuisance Species Management Plans: Limited to any state or interstate organization of states and Tribes with an ANS Management Plan approved by the ANSTF.
 Invasive Carp: The USFWS uses the MICRA coordination structure to implement the National Plan across the Mississippi River Basin.
 Four stepdown plans (Control Strategy Frameworks) have been created for the 6 sub basins of the Mississippi River (the Lower Mississippi River and Arkansas/Red/White partnerships are under one framework and the Ohio River and Tennessee/Cumberland Rivers are under one framework).
 Each partnership includes representatives from state natural resource agencies and federal partners.
 The state partners within each partnership develop a priority list of projects for USFWS funding consideration each year.
 Those projects are reviewed by MICRA and recommended to the USFWS for funding consideration.
 Through the above process, the state agencies (or universities/contractors of their designation) identified by the partnership for the recommended projects are eligible for funding each year.
 Quagga/Zebra Mussel Action Plan Grant Program (QZAP): Unrestricted.
 Eligible applicant types include: Interstate, Federal, State (includes District of Columbia, public institutions of higher education and hospitals), Federally Recognized lndian Tribal Governments, Local (includes State-designated lndian Tribes, excludes institutions of higher education and hospitals, Public nonprofit institution/organization (includes institutions of higher education and hospitals), Private nonprofit institution/organization (includes institutions of higher education and hospitals), Individual/Family.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program